Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 - Southern Cross
 - Melbourne Central Station
 Peak times can be a pain at 8am - 9am/5pm - 6pm weekdays.
 You'll comforably get a seat otherwise.
 Trains run 24 hours on weekends.
 Payment is made with a contactless 'Myki' card.
 Purchase one at the station under the 'Metro' sign, a machine or from 7-11's and convenience stores.
 The card costs you $7 for an adult and the same for a day's worth of rides.
 There are concessions (cheaper) for students.

+Avoid being alone late at night at the end-of-the-line.
+Unless it's Sanderingham.
 #### Buses
 You'll find these anywhere there's no rail.
 They suck until you get another form of transport
 #### Car/Motorbike